DanielaSfregola/twitter4s/README.md

 Previous Versions
 -----------------
-For version previous to 1.0, please have a look at [0.2.1-README.md](https://github.com/DanielaSfregola/twitter4s/blob/master/0.2.1-README.md).
+For document of versions previous to 1.0, please have a look at [0.2.1-README.md](https://github.com/DanielaSfregola/twitter4s/blob/master/0.2.1-README.md).

 Snapshot Versions
 -----------------